 David has represented Clwyd West in the House of Commons since 2005.

 He has spent most of his life living and working in North Wales.
 He practised as a solicitor for several decades, including time sent running his own practice, before being elected to Parliament at the 2005 General Election.
-David has subsequently been re-elected as the Member of Parliament for Clwyd West for the third time.
+David has subsequently been re-elected as the Member of Parliament for Clwyd West for the fifth time.